Kidddo/OS-X-Print-Server/README.md

     var token = 'abc';

 Replace `abc` with your organization's API token.
-Your token can be found in [Kidddo's Admin](https://kidddo.org/admin#settings) page under "Settings".
+Your token can be found in your Kidddo [Admin](https://kidddo.org/admin#settings) page under "Settings>Set Printer>Server".

 ===
 ###Run PrintServer.js